-The Centre has served thousands since the inception of the organization and has an annual budget of more than $16 million.
+The Sertoma Centre has served thousands of individuals since the inception of the organization and has an annual budget of more than $16 million.

-POW-R Sertoma has also been a key supporter of the Sertoma Speech and Hearing center, located in Palos Hills with a satellite office in Homewood.
+The POW-R Sertoma Club has also been a key supporter of the Sertoma Speech and Hearing Center, located in Palos Hills with a satellite office in Crest Hills.
 This Center provides hearing testing, corrective devices and special instructions to those people who have hearing and speech problems.
 Services are provided at fees based on the individual ability to pay so no one is denied services.
 All of the Sertoma clubs in the Central Illinois District support this facility.

-POW-R Sertoma also supports many local community charities throughout the year as they are needed.
+POW-R Sertoma Club also supports many local community charities throughout the year as they are needed.